Volver al blog

 Atributos

-También puede utilizar atributos para seleccionar sus elementos.
+También puedes utilizar atributos para seleccionar tus elementos.

 //body//p[@class="not-important"] => select all the <p> tags that are inside a <body> tag and have the "not-important" class.